Pongi Ezhu Manohara: Cast

+Music

+The music for the film was composed by Kannan.

 Release and reception

 The film's release was initially scheduled to release on 12 December 2014 postponed to 30 January 2015 and eventually released in February.

 Malini Mannath of The New Indian Express opined that "It's a lacklustre screenplay and an insipid narration.
 At times it gives one the feeling of watching a mediocre TV serial, that which never seemed to end.
 It is low-down comedy, a noisy affair lacking finesse".
 A critic from Dinamalar criticised Ramesh Rangasamy's direction.
 Vandhana of Silverscreen India wrote that "Pongi Ezhu Manohara could have been an impactful film.
 Instead, it is an example of how a movie, especially one based on real life, and with so much potential for drama, can become a half-baked mess".
-A critic from Nettv4u stated that "Ponge Ezhi Manohara… Irfan fans get a good treat!"